Whole-Earth-Catalog/Topical-Analysis/sql/README.md

 - TABLE 1600s_cl: a table with titles assigned a cluster number for all english titles in the 1600s, there are 4 clusters
 - TABLE 1600s_3cl: a table with titles assigned a cluster number for all english titles in the 1600s, there are 3 clusters
 - TABLE 1700s_cl: a table with titles assigned a cluster number for all english titles in the 1700s, there are 3 clusters

+To create these tables, I used the mysql command line on the server.
+To load data you must use the following command to open the mysql command line:
+mysql --local-infile=1 -u root -p

 # queries
 Has several different different queries that I used to understand the first table, english_clusters.
 I used these queries for the other tables aswell and just modified the